kaishengyao/courses/Papers.md

 ## Interpretation
 1. https://arxiv.org/pdf/2103.12279.pdf
-This paper introduces Local Interpretation Layer (LIL) and Global Interpretation Layer (GIL).
+*Excellent paper* This paper introduces Local Interpretation Layer (LIL) and Global Interpretation Layer (GIL).
 LIL uses influence method to measure influence from particular non-terminal node of the parsed tree representation of the sentence.
 GIL uses sentence representation to retrieval the most relevant knowledge/phrase/sampels in training set.
 LIL and GIL help model performances without sacrificying interpretation capability.

 2. https://arxiv.org/pdf/1806.07538.pdf
 This lays out a general design framework where interpretation can be achieved during model training with regularization that has interpretation concepts.